Buying real estate in Mexico?

 To make the information accessible, our team designed custom infographics that clarify key points.
 We hope you will like them!
 All illustrations and media were created in-house and added manually.

-Can Americans legally buy property in Mexico, and are there any restrictions compared to Mexican citizens?
+Can Americans legally own property in Mexico or are there restrictions compared to locals and other foreigners?

 It's something we develop in our Mexico property pack.